-Due to how functional and useful these air purifiers are, you would need them for a number of reasons and some of them include;
+Due to how functional and useful these air purifiers are, you would need them for several reasons, and some of them include;

 - In dealing with allergies;

-Lots of people do suffer from different allergies, some are due to airborne chemicals coming from furniture or products in the home.
+Many people suffer from different allergies; some are due to airborne chemicals coming from furniture or products in the home.
 To help in dealing with this, you would need to get an air purifier.
 A perfect air purifier would clear the air of irritants and make breathing much easier and safer.

 - In dealing with Asthma;

-Polluted air is a major cause of asthmatic symptoms like shortness of breath, coughing, chest tightness and wheezing.
-Today, millions of people including old and young suffer from Asthma and it is a serious illness.
-To help treat asthma, you should get an air purifier in your room as it would help you to breathe better.
+Polluted air is a major cause of asthmatic symptoms like shortness of breath, coughing, chest tightness, and wheezing.
+Today, millions of people, including old and young, have Asthma, and it is a serious illness.
+To help treat asthma, you should get an air purifier in your room to help you breathe better.

 - In dealing with Pet Dander and Hair;

-If you do care about your indoor pets, you would play around with them most of the time and much exposure to these pets can cause pet dander allergies.
-Since you cannot completely avoid being around these pets, you should get an air purifier to help you relieve the symptoms.
+If you care about your indoor pets, you will play around with them most of the time, and much exposure to these pets can cause pet dander allergies.
+Since you cannot completely avoid being around these pets, you should get an air purifier to relieve the symptoms.
 An air purifier will also help you get rid of pet hairs anywhere they may fall.

 - To get rid of Dust;

-No one likes a dusty environment, as it can make one very uncomfortable and also harmful to health.
-Air purifiers can help you get rid of dust in your home, an air purifier circulates the air in your room, as it pulls in the air it equally pulls in all dust and tiny particles floating in the air.
+No one likes a dusty environment, making one very uncomfortable and harmful to health.
+Air purifiers can help you get rid of dust in your home; an air purifier circulates the air in your room; as it pulls in the air, it equally pulls in all dust and tiny particles floating in the air.
 It helps keeps the place clean as dust and dust mites may spell out dirt.

 - To get rid of Mold;

-Air purifiers help to get rid of airborne mold spores, these mold spores can irritate the lungs which can result in allergies.
+Air purifiers help eliminate airborne mold spores; these mold spores can irritate the lungs, resulting in allergies.
 Just like in getting rid of dust, the air purifier draws in air and other tiny particles in the air – mold included – to help keep the air clean and pure.
 As the mold spores are gotten rid of, you also would no longer perceive the musty smell these mold spores create.

 - To get rid of odor and smoke;

-Bad odor and smoke – especially from cigarettes and cigars – and be really harmful to the health of a person.
-Air purifiers are great in dealing with this, they help purify the air to make it clean and pure hence getting rid of bad odor and smoke.
+Bad odor and smoke – especially from cigarettes and cigars – and be really harmful to a person’s health.
+Air purifiers are great in dealing with this; they help purify the air so clean and pure hence getting rid of bad odor and smoke.
 It is a sure way to get relief if you happen to live with a smoker.

-Of course, there are many other reasons why people do need an air purifier, the above listed are some of the common reasons.
-It is always advisable that you know the reason why you need an air purifier so you know just the right one to buy.
+Of course, there are many other reasons people need an air purifier; the above listed are common reasons.
+It is always advisable to know why you need an air purifier, so you know just the right one to buy.

 CADR and ACH Ratings

-One other very important thing you should look out for when buying an air purifier is the CADR and ACH Ratings, What are they?
+One other essential thing you should look out for when buying an air purifier is the CADR and ACH Ratings; what are they?

 CADR (Clean Air Delivery Rate); The CADR rating of a particular air purifier tells you how functional it is in cleaning the air of particular room size.
 You can compare two air purifiers to know which is best using the CADR rating.
-CADR rating measures three major pollutions; Dust, Tobacco Smoke, Pollen, and the ratings are being displayed in sequence i.e 210/160/200 each rating for each pollution.
-Just like it is with any other rating, the higher the number, the higher the effectiveness of the air purifier.
-The Association of Home Appliance Manufacturers (AHAM) developed the CADR ratings and only manufacturers that pass their test will be able to display CADR ratings on their devices so not all air purifiers have it.
+CADR rating measures three major pollutions; Dust, Tobacco Smoke, Pollen, and the ratings are displayed in sequence, i.e., 210/160/200 each rating for each pollution.
+Like with any other rating, the higher the number, the higher the air purifier’s effectiveness.
+The Association of Home Appliance Manufacturers (AHAM) developed the CADR ratings, and only manufacturers that pass their test will be able to display CADR ratings on their devices.
+Hence, not all air purifiers have it.

-ACH (Air Changes Per Hour); ACH can also be abbreviated as ACPH and it simply means the measure of the volume of air removed or added in a room divided by the volume of space in the room.
+ACH (Air Changes Per Hour); ACH can also be abbreviated as ACPH, and it simply means the measure of the volume of air removed or added in a room divided by the volume of space in the room.
 This rating tells you the number of times an air purifier filters all of the air in a particular room in a period of an hour.
 You should really look out for an Air Purifier with an impressive ACH rating.
-What you should know is that the higher the rate (the more air changes per hour) the more effective the air purifier will be in cleaning the air in your room.
-An ACH of 4 air changes per hour is normally the most recommended but you can still go for lesser or more, it depends on how you want your air purifier to work and also the size of your room.
+You should know that the higher the rate (the more air changes per hour), the more effective the air purifier will be in cleaning the air in your room.
+An ACH of 4 air changes per hour is normally the most recommended, but you can still go for lesser or more; it depends on how you want your air purifier to work and your room’s size.

 Right Size of an Air Purifier

-The Size of an Air Purifier also affects its functionality so you should look out for it as well when buying one.
-Air Purifiers are of different sizes and the size tells a lot about how it will perform in a particular room.
+The Size of an Air Purifier also affects its functionality, so you should look out for it as well when buying one.
+Air Purifiers are of different sizes, and the size tells a lot about how it will perform in a particular room.
 The Room Square footage is what you should really be interested in.
-You know the size of your room so you should get an Air Purifier with room square footage that is equal to or greater than the size of your room.
-Getting one with a lesser room square footage will definitely turn out to be a waste of money as it won’t serve you well.
+You know the size of your room, so you should get an Air Purifier with room square footage equal to or greater than the size of your room.
+Getting one with a lesser room square footage will definitely turn out to be a waste of money, as it won’t serve you well.

-Also, you need to watch where you place your air purifier after purchase because placing it in the wrong position will also affect its performance.
-You should not keep your air purifier at the back of your couch, beneath a table or any other place that will obstruct proper inflow and outflow of air.
-You should place it in a place where there is space, a few feet away from the wall and other furniture so it can function properly.
+It would also help if you watched where you place your air purifier after purchase because placing it in the wrong position will also affect its performance.
+It would help if you did not keep your air purifier at the back of your couch, beneath a table, or any other place that will obstruct proper inflow and outflow of air.
+It would help if you placed it in a place where there is space, a few feet away from the wall and other furniture, to function properly.

 - Pre-Filter; You should know what the Prefix stands for.
 An Air purifier that features a pre-filter is usually an advantage.
-It helps in capturing large particles floating in the air so they do not go directly into your air purifier and helps in maintaining the main filter.
-Without a Pre-filter, large particles would go directly into the main filter and it would affect its durability.
+It helps capture large particles floating in the air, not to help maintain the main filter.
+Without a Pre-filter, large particles would go directly into the main filter, affecting their durability.

 - Filter Replacement Indicators; Think of this as an alarm that alerts you so you know when to replace the filters in your Air purifier.
-You would need to replace your air filters when it gets really blocked with dirt and other particles which may affect the inflow and outflow of air.
+You would need to replace your air filters when it gets really blocked with dirt and other particles, affecting the inflow and airflow.

-- Programmable Timer; A programmable timer is a very interesting and useful feature that you would appreciate in an Air Purifier.
-With a programmable timer, you can set the particular time you want your air purifier to shut down, let’s say 2 or 3 hours interval and when that time reaches, it does so automatically.
-With this, less power is wasted and more is saved.
+- Programmable Timer; A programmable timer is an interesting and useful feature that you would appreciate in an Air Purifier.
+With a programmable timer, you can set the particular time you want your air purifier to shut down, let’s say 2 or 3 hours interval, and when that time reaches, it does so automatically.
+With this, less power is wasted, and more are saved.

-- Casters; Almost the same function with the carry handle as they both help you transport your air purifier without stress.
-Casters are wheels that enable you to easily roll your air purifier from one room to another.
+- Casters; Almost the same function as the carry handle as they both help you transport your air purifier without stress.
+Casters are wheels that enable you to roll your air purifier from one room to another easily.
 The feature makes an Air Purifier highly portable.

 - Antimicrobial Treatment; This feature helps to kill or inhibit the growth of microorganisms such as bacteria, fungi, and others by providing a coating that prevents these microorganisms from getting to the Air filters of your Air Purifier.
 This makes your device to be more durable.

-- Air Quality Sensors; Air Quality sensors help to detect and monitor the presence of air pollutants in your room.
-It is one very useful feature an Air Purifier should have.
-These sensors help the Air Purifier perform better by adjusting its cleaning level to match the pollutants in the air so cleaning is faster and more effective.
+- Air Quality Sensors; Air Quality sensors help detect and monitor air pollutants in your room.
+It is one handy feature an Air Purifier should have.
+These sensors help the Air Purifier perform better by adjusting its cleaning level to match the air pollutants, so cleaning is faster and more effective.

 Sometimes, you have to pay a little extra amount for some of these features, but they are worth it.

-It is common for an Air Purifier to make noise, most of these devices have filters that operate with a fan mechanism so they produce noise.
-There are some Air Purifiers too that uses filters that do not make noise or produce very minimal noise.
-The noise level of an Air Purifier should be checked when buying as you would definitely not be comfortable sleeping in a room with a noisy air purifier even if it is doing its job.
+It is common for an Air Purifier to make noise.
+Most of these devices have filters that operate with a fan mechanism, so they produce noise.
+Some Air Purifiers use filters that do not make noise or produce very minimal noise.
+An Air Purifier’s noise level should be checked when buying as you would definitely not be comfortable sleeping in a room with a noisy air purifier even if it is doing its job.

 Energy consumption is simply the amount of energy or power used.
-Air purifiers are devices that make use of electricity so they do consume energy.
-Your Air purifier will be on for most of the time so the amount of energy it consumes should be put to mind so it does not affect other electrical appliances in the home.
-You should seek after an Air Purifier that does not use many watts, look for one that does not consume much energy so that you won’t have problems with operating it.
-Most air purifiers typically consume 50 to 200 watts of electricity and that should be OK.
+Air purifiers are devices that make use of electricity, so they do consume energy.
+Your Air purifier will be on most of the time, so the amount of energy it consumes should be put into mind not to affect other electrical appliances in the home.
+You should seek an Air Purifier that does not use many watts; look for one that does not consume much energy not to have problems operating it.
+Most air purifiers typically consume 50 to 200 watts of electricity, and that should be OK.

 Maintenance and Upkeep

-Anything you have, if you want it to last long, you definitely need to maintain it properly and the same goes for your Air Purifier.
-Not only do you need to properly maintain your Air Purifier to last for you, not maintaining it properly will affect its day to day performance and you would not get the most out of it.
-What you should be more concerned with about your Air Purifier is the air filters and you should change them immediately a replacement is needed.
+Anything you have, if you want it to last long, you definitely need to maintain it properly, and the same goes for your Air Purifier.
+Not only do you need to properly maintain your Air Purifier to last for you, not maintaining it properly will affect its day-to-day performance, and you would not get the most out of it.
+You should be more concerned about your Air Purifier is the air filters, and you should change them immediately if a replacement is needed.
 They are usually not too expensive and would not cost you much.
-Air Purifiers with an ionic air cleaner is usually easier to maintain than the ones that make use of a HEPA filter or carbon filter.
+Air Purifiers with an ionic air cleaner is usually easier to maintain than those that use a HEPA filter or carbon filter.